 FAQ for State Senate Bill 5323

-On October 1, 2021, the State Senate Bill 5323 will take over Bellingham’s Single Use Carry Out Bag Ordinance.
+On October 1, 2021, the State Senate Bill 5323 replaced Bellingham’s Single Use Carry Out Bag Ordinance.

 Bellingham’s single-use plastics ordinance